It might be difficult to decide if you want a brick or render finish. Don't fret, it's a common conundrum for home design enthusiasts!

 You can use a garden hose to spray the wall down.
 Then apply the render with a steel trowel, spread it all over the surface.
 Use a straightedge to check for the level of the render.
 Then, allow it to cure for at least one day before you apply the paint.

 Generally, you only need one coat of render and it should be 4-6 mm thick.
 You need to apply the render as smooth and flat as possible.

-Extend the render up, towards the top of the wall, and then try to spread it in one solid motion.
-Continue to apply the first coat of render to the wall, making the coats of render as even as possible.
+Extend the render up towards the top of the wall, and then spread it in one solid motion.
+Continue to apply the first coat of render to the wall, making the render coats as even as possible.

 Let the first layer of render dry for about 30 minutes.
-Then check the dryness after this time, but to dry completely, expect it to take about for two hours.
+Then check the dryness after this time, but expect it to take about two hours to dry completely.
 Before you lay the second coat, this layer must have adhered to the wall.

 Next, you need to float the wall to fill in some small hollows.
 This will close the surface to make it more durable.
 Depending on how dry it is, you may need to add a little water as you work.